jguerra21/password-generator/README.md

 For this homework I am using JavaScript to generate a password based on user criteria.

-GIVEN I need a new, secure password
+Given user need a new, secure password
-WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria
+When user clicks the button to generate a password Then ser are presented with a series of prompts for password criteria

-WHEN prompted for password criteria
+When user are prompted for password criteria
-THEN I select which criteria to include in the password
+Then user will select which criteria to include in the password

-WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters
+When user are prompted for the length of the password Then user will choose a length of at least 8 characters and no more than 128 characters

-WHEN prompted for character types to include in the password THEN I choose lowercase, uppercase, numeric, and/or special characters
+When user are prompted for character types to include in the password Then user will choose at least one lowercase, one uppercase, one numeric, and/or one special character

-WHEN I answer each prompt
+Whem user answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
+Then their input should be validated and at least one character type should be selected When all prompts are answered

-THEN a password is generated that matches the selected criteria WHEN the password is generated
+Then a password is generated that matches the selected criteria When the password is generated
-THEN the password is either displayed in an alert or written to the page
+Then the password is either displayed in an alert or written to the page